whitemike889/dagger/tutorial/04-depending-on-interface.md

+---
+layout: default
-# Depending on an interface
+title: Depending on an interface
+---

 But wait: why does `CommandRouter`'s constructor need a `HelloWorldCommand` specifically?
 Shouldn't it be able to use any kind of `Command`?